 The 2018 Exhibition will be held on Saturday, 01 September in the Concert Room of the Carlton House Club.

 Malcolm will be the Exhibition Manager, with support as and when required, from other Club Members.

-In addition to our own Olney layout, four others (Timber Valley, Welham Yard, Two Sisters Farm and Victoria) have already confirmed attendance, together with Mick French Books, Keith’s Model Railways, MK Model World, LCGB and RCTS.
-Additional layouts to follow over the coming months.
+In addition to our own Olney layout, five others (Timber Valley, Welham Yard, Friday Bridge, Elmwood Yard and Riddle to Old Town) have already confirmed attendance, together with Mick French Books, Keith’s Model Railways, Wellingborough Trains and Models, LCGB and RCTS.
+Additional layouts, including possibly Thomas the Tank Engine, will follow over the coming months.